hwangbro/test/README.md

 * Click the green `Code` button and copy the link in the box.
 * On your computer, navigate to the location where you want to store a local copy of `speedrun-routes`.
 * Once you have that location open, you should be able to right click and press `Git Bash Here` if you installed Git with the default options.
-* In your Git Bash shell, type `git config --global user.name "YOUR USENRAME"`, with the quotation marks included as part of the command.
+* In your Git Bash shell, type `git config --global user.name "YOUR USERNAME"`, with the quotation marks included as part of the command.
 * In your Git Bash shell, type `git config --global user.email you@example.com`, with your email address
 * In the Git Bash window, type `git clone ` followed by the link you copied from GitHub and press Enter.
 In Git Bash, you can paste using `shift+ins`
     * e.g. `git clone https://github.com/hwangbro/speedrun-routes.git`